MarcMaussner/qml_cysec/README.md

     2) Transpilation and sine with qiskit -> results always in 1
 - 04.04.2025: FollowUp
   - Planning of paper for GI
-    - Outline of paper and preparation of template -> Marc
+    - Outline of paper and preparation of template -> Marc -> DONE
     - Bibliography -> Volker + Marc
     - try sine (mixed, qiskit.remote) -> Marc
         -> OK